top of page

 363361618_612503964198655_807275467652320953_n.jpeg

-Spanning dance, stage and concert hall, Amelia's music has been performed across the UK and Ireland including Opera Holland Park, South Bank Centre, the Elgar Concert Hall, King's Place, Hugh Lane Gallery and Wigmore Hall.
-She was the National Concert Hall and Sounding the Feminists's recipient of the Mid-career/Emerging Commissioning Award and is currently writing a new work for the National Symphony Orchestra of Ireland as a 2024 Composer Lab Composer, facilitated by CMC in association with RTE Lyric FM.
-She has created new pieces for ensembles including Hard Rain SoloistEnsemble, Crash Ensemble and the Central Band of the Royal Air Force.
+Spanning dance, stage and concert hall, Amelia's music has been performed across the UK, Ireland and the Netherlands including at Opera Holland Park, South Bank Centre, the Elgar Concert Hall, King's Place, Hugh Lane Gallery, Wigmore Hall and Internationaal Theater Amsterdam.
+She was the National Concert Hall and Sounding the Feminists's recipient of the 2021 Mid-career/Emerging Commissioning Award and is currently writing a new work for the National Symphony Orchestra of Ireland as a 2024 Composer Lab Composer, facilitated by CMC in association with RTE Lyric FM.
+She has created new pieces for ensembles including Hard Rain SoloistEnsemble, Crash Ensemble and the Central Band of the Royal Air Force and for performers including pianist Lana Bode, soprano Alison Langer and harpist Oliver Wass.

-Amelia is a dedicated collaborator with musicians, theatre artists, writers and dance artists.
+Amelia collaborates frequently dance artists.
 Her lengthy collaboration with choreographer and classical dancer Ruaidhrí Maguire has resulted in one-act ballet Dear Frances (2019, Blackheath Halls), a film for mobile application Corners (2023), and most recently, two act ballet White Doves (2023, The MAC) as Composer in residence with Six Dance Collective.
-Most recently, she created a new score for Ephemeral (2024, national tour) by choreographer Wubkje Kuindersma commissioned by the Dutch National Ballet for the Junior Company's 10th Anniversary tour.
+This year, her work Ephemeral (2024, national tour) with choreographer Wubkje Kuindersma commissioned by the Dutch National Ballet and Dutch National Ballet Orchestra for the Junior Company's 10th Anniversary, toured the Netherlands to fifteen venues.

 ABOUT